Helen of Greece and Denmark: Life in Switzerland

 On 11 June 1917 the Greek royal family secretly fled from their palace, surrounded by a loyalist mob that refused to see them go.
 In the days that followed, Constantine I, Queen Sophia and five of their children left Greece from the port of Oropos and took the road to exile.
 This was the last time that Helen saw her favorite brother.
 In fact, on their return to power, the Venizelists prohibited any contact between King Alexander I and the rest of the royal family.

 After crossing the Ionian Sea and Italy, Helen and her family settled in Switzerland, mainly among the cities of St. Moritz, Zürich and Lucerne.
 In exile, Helen's parents were soon followed by almost all members of the royal family, who left their country with the return of Venizelos as Prime Minister and the entry of Greece to the war alongside the Triple Entente.
 However, the financial position of the royal family was precarious and Constantine I, haunted by a deep sense of failure, soon fell ill.
 In 1918, he contracted Spanish flu and again was close to death.

 Very concerned about the fate of their father, Helen and her sisters Irene and Katherine spent a long time with him to distract him from his worries.
 Helen also sought to reconnect with Alexander I. She tried to take advantage of the visit of her brother to Paris in 1919 to call him by phone.
-However, the officer who escorted the king in the French capital refused to pass along either her communications or those of other members of the royal family.
+However, the officer who escorted the king in the French capital refused to pass along either her communications or those of other members of the royal family (with the exception of his aunt Princess Maria of Greece and Denmark).